oalcabes/ValRE/README.md

 ---
 FORMAT: lists of integers
 EX.
 [0,5]
-OTHER NOTES: All of these value should be 0 if you have not completed any calculations yourself.
-Lists must be the same length as energy_threshold determined in the thresholds category above, and each value is the amount of manual hits, misses, correct negatives, or false alarms for the corresponding energy_threshold that has been calculated manually.
-These values can be added to if there are particular events that ValRE is not able to use model and/or observational output to calculate, but you would still like to be included for calculations of metric scores.
+OTHER NOTES: lists must be the same length as energy_threshold determined in the thresholds category above, and each value is the amount of hits, misses, correct negatives, or false alarms for the corresponding energy_threshold that has been calculated manually.
+These values can be added to if there are particular events that ValRE is not able to use model and/or observational output to calculate, but you would still like them to be included for calculations of metric scores.

 NO MODEL FILE
 ---